xianghui/javascript101/content/lessons/1-2-variables.md

 Variables are declared using the `var` keyword.
 JS is dynamically typed (i.e. type of variables can change at run time).
 For example, you can assign an integer to a variable and along the way assign a string to the same variable (thus changing the type of the variable to string type).
+The `typeof` is a special operator for getting the type of a variable (in string format).

 ```javascript
 var a = 5;